Wildlife Resolutions: 5 Powerful Ways to Make A New Year’s Impact for NC Wildlife

 This new year, we encourage you to do the same by reflecting on the impact you can have on wildlife and their habitats.
 Perhaps consider making a New Year’s resolution dedicated to wildlife.

-There are numerous ways to make your resolution for wildlife in 2024.
+There are numerous ways to make your resolution for wildlife for the new year.
 Here are some ideas.

 Wildlife Resolutions – Garden for Wildlife